AREAS OF KNOWLEDGE: RELIGIOUS KNOWLEDGE SYSTEMS

 Students should tackle the following Knowledge Questions in Groups of three.
-Students must stay on task and limit themselves to the two questions and the written final task.
+Students must stay on task.
 The conversation will broaden significantly in the units of inquiry which follow.
 Allow a timed five minutes for each.

 - Well, is there such a thing as religion?

 - Is belief in God a pre-requisite for being religious?

 - Formulate a Knowledge Question of your own on any aspect Religious Knowledge Systems.
 Write it down and add the names of the triad before submitting your paper to the teacher.